nealpatrick/claimintent/README.md

 # claimintent
-Web application to generate a PDF that includes user-entered information
+Testing ground for application to generate a PDF that includes user-entered information.
+This repository contains only testing code, not a functioning application.